yo6nam/OpusRelay/README.md

 `-channels` flag), connection status indicator, listener count, reset button.
-Doesn't need a host page or any globals; just open it in a browser, paste a URL and a token (or leave the token empty if the server is running with `-noauth=true`), pick the channel count, and hit Start.
+Doesn't need a host page or any globals; just open it in a browser, paste a URL and a token (or leave the token empty if the server is running with `-noauth`), pick the channel count, and hit Start.
 Useful both as a quick manual test tool and as a reference implementation.

 ### Protocol notes (apply to both clients)